MorphZG/Learn-code/freecodecamp/relational database/02 learn relational databases by building a mario database/readme.md

 - One of common data types is `VARCHAR`, it's a short string of characters.
 You need to declare the maximum length `VARCHAR(30)`
 - Datatype `SERIAL` will make your column an `INTEGER` with a `NOT NULL` constraint and automatically increment the integer when a new row is added.

-#tags: postgresql, basic commands, create, alter, insert, select, drop, delete from,
+#tags: postgresql, basic commands, create, alter, insert, select, drop, delete from, update, order by,